Jack-42/python-word-counter/README.md

 python word_counter.py <input-file> [limit]
 ```

-The app prints a list of the unique words and their count, sorted by count in descending order.
+The app prints a list of the unique words and their count, sorted from highest to lowest count.

 The `input-file` argument is required and specifies the path to a text file.